- November 10, 2025

 STORYUSSR, 1986.
 When Ira Grachevskaya goes missing in the closed city of Vorkuta-5, not a soul seems to be concerned – except for the quiet outcast Asya Shubina, that is.
 Uncover the mystery behind Ira’s disappearance, transmit your radio signal to the universe and learn why a bird flies past the window.
 CHARACTERSMeet the cast.
 A problem child and a truant, Ira doesn't have the best reputati…

-- story1,248 mentions Positive Neutral Negative
+- story1,553 mentions Positive Neutral Negative

-“The second issue is the end of the game, specifically the end of episode 2 and the final episode, where the story takes a complete tonal shift and randomly becomes a sci-fi instead of a story about mental illness and prejudice against it (they literally live in a town where no one is allowed to be different, Asya goes on several monologues where she evidently is losing her grip on reality, the entire existence of Ira and Marina).”
+“The second issue is the end of the game, specifically the end of episode 2 and the final episode, where the story takes a complete tonal shift and randomly becomes sci-fi instead of a story about mental illness and prejudice against it (they literally live in a town where no one is allowed to be different, Asya goes on several monologues where she evidently is losing her grip on reality, the entire existence of Ira and Marina).”

 Games Like Z.A.T.O. // I Love the World and Everything In It